All Episodes

 And what's interesting about this lawsuit is the lawyer behind it, a guy named Lynn Wood, a very shrewd and effective lawyer out of Atlanta.

-Yeah, he's almost he's on in an hour and a half hour, yeah.
+Yeah, he's on with a half hour.

 Yeah.